Please see News article for OTR 2020 Status Update 4/29/2020

 Greetings fellow cavers, TRA members & OTR attendees,

-I had a wonderful time at the 69th OTR in 2018.
-It was truly an awesome OTR that I will never forget.
-It was great to reunite with old friends and I made some new friends that I hope to see again for many years to come.
+I had a wonderful time at the 70th OTR in 2019.
+I hope that you were able to reunite with old friends and make some new ones that you will continue to see year after year.

-We’re going to have a fabulous time and in the words of Dale Ibberson, “It’s a Brand New Party.”
+We’re going to have a fabulous time and in the words of Dale Ibberson, “It’s a Bran’ New Party.”